JesseDotEXE/GenemonFoundryModule/docs/notes.md

 # Importer Images
 So images are wierd and need to be placed into a specific folder path.
 The "OggDudeDataFull" folder gives examples.

+# Weapon Importer
+Weapons require the skill list to be in the import directory otherwise it will crash and burn.